Prominent traditional rulers, other dignitaries absent at World Eri festival

 For Eze Chukwuemeka Eri, when he was informed about being chosen, he made several efforts to avoid being crowned.
 But his efforts at avoiding the throne could not stop God from ensuring that he assumes it since it was more spiritual than physical.
 It eventually dawned on him and his people that he was the chosen one.

-According to Daily Sun, Eri Festival was initiated by Eri himself in a form of a miniature yearly celebration to remember his arrival at Agbanagbo-Ezu-na-Omambala (Confluence of Ezu and Omabala rivers).
+Daily Sun learnt that Eri Festival was initiated by Eri himself in a form of a miniature yearly celebration to remember his arrival at Agbanagbo-Ezu-na-Omambala (Confluence of Ezu and Omabala rivers).
 The original participants were his sons, wives and followers.

 READ ALSO: S-East Govs, MASSOB, others demand 2023 Igbo presidency